1

 Role Overview

-As an Associate Quantitative Strategist (Strat) within the Core Planning and Analysis Strats team, you will focus on two complementary mandates: (1) the design, development, and implementation of quantitative models to drive Budget Planning & Management - modeling and forecasting revenues, expenses, and balance sheet dynamics - and (2) the design and engineering of AI agents to automate analysis, reporting, and decision support across the planning lifecycle.
-You will build and deploy scalable solutions in the Cloud, primarily in Python, with opportunities to contribute to our growing adoption of Rust for performance-critical scientific computing.
+As an Sr. Analyst Quantitative Strategist (Strat) within the CPM Strats team, you will focus on the design, development, and implementation of quantitative models to drive Budget Planning & Management.
+In this role, you will model and forecast revenues, expenses, and balance sheet dynamics.
+You will deploy scalable solutions on AWS Cloud and build secondary but core AI/agentic capabilities to streamline financial planning and analysis, with opportunities to leverage Rust to accelerate scientific computing.

-This position is at the Associate level and is highly suited for recent PhD graduates looking to apply advanced mathematical, statistical, and computational techniques to real-world corporate planning and financial forecasting challenges, and to develop deep expertise in building AI agents for automated analysis.
+This position is at the Analyst level and is highly suited for recent graduates looking to apply advanced mathematical, statistical, and computational techniques to real-world corporate planning and financial forecasting challenges, and develop expertise developing AI agents for automated analysis.

 Job Duties